Updating the State of California Sea-Level Rise Guidance Document

-The State of California Sea-Level Rise Guidance Document, initially adopted in 2010 and updated in 2013, provides guidance to state agencies for incorporating sea-level rise projections into planning, permitting, investment and other decisions.
+The State of California Sea-Level Rise Guidance Document, initially released in 2010 and updated in 2013, provides guidance to state agencies for incorporating sea-level rise projections into planning, permitting, investment and other decisions.

-Now, the California Ocean Protection Council and the California Natural Resources Agency, in collaboration with the Governor’s Office of Planning and Research and the California Ocean Science Trust, are updating this statewide guidance to reflect recent advances in ice loss science and projections of sea-level rise.
+Now, the California Ocean Protection Council and the California Natural Resources Agency, in collaboration with the Governor’s Office of Planning and Research, California Energy Commission, and the California Ocean Science Trust, are updating this statewide guidance to reflect recent advances in ice loss science and projections of sea-level rise.
 The updated guidance will focus on the needs of state agencies and local governments.
-It will help cities and counties as they comply with a new law that incorporate climate change into their planning efforts.
+It will help cities and counties as they comply with a new law that requires them to incorporate climate change into their planning efforts.
 The updated guidance document will also assist state agencies prepare for, and adapt to climate change, as directed by Governor Brown’s recent Executive Order.

 Updating the science

-The California Ocean Protection Council is partnering with the California Ocean Science Trust, which has been charged with leading the scientific component of the update and convening an OPC Science Advisory Team Working Group.
-The Working Group will compile and review the latest climate research, including considering the implications of recent scientific advances on ice loss dynamics for updating sea-level rise projections.
-The Working Group includes subject-matter experts in coastal processes, risk assessment, climatic change, ice loss and ice sheet behavior, and statistical modeling.
-The Working Group will integrate the latest findings from the peer-reviewed scientific literature into a science summary that will inform the guidance document update.
-This science summary will be presented to the California Ocean Protection Council at its April 2017 meeting.
+The California Ocean Protection Council partnered with the California Ocean Science Trust to lead the scientific component of the update and to convene an OPC Science Advisory Team Working Group.
+The Working Group compiled and reviewed the latest climate research, including considering the implications of recent scientific advances on ice loss dynamics for updating sea-level rise projections.
+The Working Group included subject-matter experts in coastal processes, risk assessment, climatic change, ice loss and ice sheet behavior, and statistical modeling.
+The Working Group integrated the latest findings from the peer-reviewed scientific literature into a science report that helped inform the guidance document update.
+This science report was presented to the California Ocean Protection Council at its April 2017 meeting.

 The Working Group members are: